State of Wisconsin

-A renewal is the process during which all eligibility factors subject to change are reexamined and a decision is made if eligibility should continue.
-The group’s continued eligibility depends on its timely completion of a renewal.
+A renewal is the process during which all eligibility factors subject to change are reexamined and eligibility is redetermined.
+The group’s continued eligibility depends on its timely completion of a renewal and receipt of required verification.
 Each renewal results in a determination to continue or discontinue eligibility.

 The first required eligibility renewal for a Medicaid case is 12 months from the certification month except for cases open with a deductible.
 A renewal is not scheduled for a case that did not meet its deductible unless someone in the case was open for Medicaid.
 For cases that did meet the deductible, the renewal date is six months from the start of the deductible period.